habibiefaried/automation-hub/postgres-master-slave-compose/RUNBOOKS.md

 - All commands assume you're in the `postgres-master-slave-compose` directory
 - Replace `postgres_replica_01` with your chosen replica if different
-- **This runbook does NOT modify docker-compose files** - all changes are made inside containers using `docker exec`
+- **This runbook does NOT modify Docker Compose files** - all changes are made inside containers using `docker exec`
 - Always test these procedures in a non-production environment first
 - Keep backups before performing any destructive operations
 - Document any environment-specific variations